 - Business plan development to guide implementation, attract financing, and cultivate partners

 Consulting to Established Cooperatives

-The ICA Group believes that training and education can make a significant difference to worker owned companies & social enterprises.
-Effective and meaningful programs can profoundly improve productivity, corporate performance, and employee satisfaction.
-Our staff of trained consultants design programs to meet your firm’s specific needs and to make the benefits of ownership & mission focus both tangible and enduring.
+The ICA Group believes that training and education can make a significant difference to worker owned companies and social enterprises.
+Our staff of trained consultants design programs to meet your firm’s specific needs and to make the benefits of ownership tangible and enduring.
 Trainings include:

 Explore our resources for Cooperatives and Conversions